Health and Safety during Covid-19 - Glo Therapist

 - Sneeze into tissues, which are binned immediately and hands are washed thoroughly afterwards

-- Before each treatment hands are either washed or sterilised in front of the client
+- Before each treatment hands are either washed or sanitised in front of the clients

 - Couch roll is to be used in place of material couch covers